UC-MACSS/persp-analysis/assignments/observational-data.md

-# Short Paper #2: Proposing an Observational Study
+# Proposing an observational study (10 points)

 Over the past two weeks, you have read numerous examples of studies using digital data to conduct observational research.
 You have learned about the strengths and weaknesses of digital data, and assessed examples of observational research for how well they leverage these strengths and weaknesses.

-In a short paper (maximum of 3 pages, single-spaced, 12 point font, 1 inch margins, paragraph format [no columns]), propose a research study based on a question you find interesting and explain how you would use observational digital data to answer your question.
+In a short paper (1200-1500 words), propose a research study based on a question you find interesting and explain how you would use observational digital data to answer your question.
 You should (briefly) explain your topic of interest and the specific question you seek to answer in this research project.
 Next, identify the basic research design you will undertake (e.g. counting things, measuring something, forecasting, natural experiment, matching) and the source of the data.
 You do not need to include detailed on information such as the specific statistical method you will use to analyze the data, just identify the basic framework of the project.

 The bulk of your proposal should be a critical assessment of why you believe this project will be a good example of digital research.
 This includes: